 I literally squealed with delight when I turned the corner into Warsaw’s old town square and realised that we were actually staying there!
 As I mentioned before the Christmas decorations had not yet come down and the square was adjorned with the most beautiful fairy lights.
 There was even an ice rink in the centre of the square built around the square’s fountain.
 The mermaid figure on the fountain holds a special meaning for Warsaw.

-The square will be lovely at any time of year.
+The square will be lovely at any time of year but Warsaw at Christmas is really magical.
 This iconic landmark is certainly the heart of the city and has the prettiest, most colourful, buildings that I have seen.
 All of these charming buildings are post-war replicas of the original buildings.
 The square was first bombed by the Luftwaffe and then completely destroyed by the Germans at the end of the Warsaw Uprising in 1944.
 All of the buildings were rebuilt in the original style.
 Every corner of this square is a photographer’s dream and you will no doubt get many Instagram worthy photographs here.

 Photo tip: It will come as no surprise for me to suggest getting here early to photograph before the city wakes up.
 It will give you the perfect opportunity to capture a photograph of yourself without others in it.
 The prettiest times of the year to capture the old town square are at Christmas or during the Jazz at the Old Town event during the summer.